NepDisk/dotfiles/README.md

 # dotfiles
-My personal Linux Config files
+My personal Linux config files.
+Mostly just uploading these for safe keeping and easy quick configuting of linux setups